ahelal/kitchen-ansiblepush/README.md

     vault_password_file : "/..../file"
     host_key_checking   : false
     generate_inv        : true
+    use_instance_name   : false  # use short (platform) instead of instance name by default

 ```
 ## idempotency test
 If you want to check your code is idempotent you can use the idempotency_test.
 Essentially, this will run Ansible twice and check nothing changed in the next run.
 If something changed it will list the tasks.
 Note: If your using Ansible callback in your config this might conflict.